Antonio Trillanes: First term (2007-2013)

 Trillanes filed his candidacy for the 2007 senatorial elections as an independent candidate.
 Later, however, he accepted an invitation from the Genuine Opposition as one of its guest candidates fielded against the Arroyo administration's bets.
 His bid was successful, and he was proclaimed senator-elect by the COMELEC.
 He was the youngest senator to hold the office since Benigno Aquino, Jr., a record he would later share with Bam Aquino in 2013.

 On July 23, 2007, Trillanes filed a motion with the Makati RTC that would allow him to fulfill his senatorial duties while under detention, and allow him to attend the SONA.
 His plea was denied.
-In response, former UP president Francisco Nemenzo Jr. and Teofisto Guingona launched the "Let Trillanes Serve Movement."
+In response, former UP president Francisco Nemenzo Jr. and former Vice President Teofisto Guingona Jr. launched the "Let Trillanes Serve Movement."

 On October 17, 2007, the Supreme Court, in an en banc resolution, directed the Armed Forces and Makati RTC Judge Oscar Pimentel to comment within 10 days on Trillanes' petition.
 However, these requests were later overshadowed by Trillanes' involvement in the Manila Peninsula siege.

 On December 20, 2010, Trillanes was temporarily released.
 He was later granted amnesty by President Benigno Aquino III.

-Second term (2013-2019)
+Second term (2013–2019)

 Trillanes ran again for a second term, filing his candidacy for the 2013 senatorial elections.
 Running under the Nacionalista Party, he again won, garnering over 14 million votes.

 Trillanes was one of the most productive senators in the 17th Congress, producing 232 bills in 2018, despite being only present for 52 session days.

 2016 vice presidential campaign

 Trillanes declared his intention to run for higher office as vice president in the 2016 national elections.
 Running with no president, he endorsed the presidential bid of Grace Poe.

 His campaign was marked by a controversy involving the several paid negative campaign ads against Rodrigo Duterte, including a video showing him dropping the finger.
 Described as "black propaganda," Duterte's running mate Alan Peter Cayetano filed a petition to the Taguig RTC to stop the airing of the ads for 72 hours.
 The petition was granted by court using a TRO.

-Trillanes eventually lost the heavily contested race to Leni Robredo, after garnering more than 800,000 votes.
+Trillanes eventually lost the heavily contested race to Camarines Sur 3rd District Representative Leni Robredo, after garnering more than 800,000 votes.

 2022 Senate bid

-On October 8, 2022, Trillanes filed his candidacy for senator in the 2022 senatorial election running under the Liberal Party.
-Trillanes failed his comeback bid to the Senate after he placed 21st in the official results.
+On October 8, 2021, Trillanes filed his candidacy for senator in the 2022 senatorial election, running under the Liberal Party.
+Trillanes failed his comeback bid to the Senate after placing 21st in the official results.

+2025 Caloocan mayoral bid

+In early 2024, Trillanes expressed his intent to run for mayor of Caloocan during the 2025 election.
+On July 15, 2024, Trillanes joined Aksyon Demokratiko and confirmed his candidacy for mayor of Caloocan.
+In the September Magdalo Party-List mass oath taking in Caloocan, Trillanes formally announced his mayoralty candidacy.
+He was an opposition candidate against the Malapitan family, who has held the mayoral position since 2013, with Along Malapitan as the incumbent.
+However, he lost his bid, placing second behind Malapitan.